Fear of medical procedures

 Some people have a fear of medical procedures at some point in their lifetime, which can include the fear of surgery, dental work, doctors, or needles.
 These fears are seldom diagnosed or treated, as they are often extinguished into adulthood and do not often develop into phobias preventing individuals from seeking medical attention.
 Formally, medical fear is defined as "any experience that involves medical personnel or procedures involved in the process of evaluating or modifying health status in traditional health care settings."

+Iatrophobia is the extreme fear of medical attention, even with signs of a serious illness.
+The term "iatrophobia" comes from the Greek words iatros, meaning healer, and phobos, meaning fear.
+While there is no information regarding the prevalence of iatrophobia specifically, a survey found that 1 in 3 Americans avoid going to the doctor, even when they feel it is necessary.
+Rates of iatrophobia likely increased following the COVID-19 pandemic, where individuals experiencing iatrophobia avoided testing for the virus or visiting a physician with symptoms.